You know you need to check your writing before publishing an article, a blog post, or a book.

 10 Points to check your writing

-Almost every writer today uses Grammarly or a similar writing checker.
+Almost every writer today uses an online writing checker.

 These tools make it easy to do a grammar, spelling, and punctuation check for any text.